Eliminating Mold in the Home

 The words black mold can send a chill straight into any homeowner’s ears.
 In this article, STOP Restoration explains what black mold is as well as how to prevent future mold growth in the home.

 If you do have a problem with black mold in the home, STOP Restoration’s team of professionals can address any questions or concerns you may have about black mold.
 Call (772) 266-5428.

-What is black mold
+What is black mold?

 According to theCDC, black mold or Stachybotrys chartarum (also known by its synonym Stachybotrys atra) grows where there is moisture from water damage, excessive humidity, water leaks, condensation, water infiltration or flooding.
 You may have heard of black mold being described as toxic mold.
-Again, the CDC says that “While certain molds are toxigenic, meaning they can produce toxins (specifically mycotoxins), the molds themselves are not toxic, or poisonous.”
+However, the CDC points out that “While certain molds are toxigenic, meaning they can produce toxins (specifically mycotoxins), the molds themselves are not toxic, or poisonous.”

-The problem begins when these mold spores find a surface that encourages their growth, such as any wet cellulose material.
+The problem begins when these mold spores find a surface that encourages their growth, such as wet cellulose material.
 Cellulose is found in ceiling tiles, wood products, paints, wallpaper, insulation materials, drywall, carpet, fabric and upholstery.

 Mold of any kind, but especially black mold, thrives in moisture-rich environments.
 That is why the three most common spaces in your home where you find this invader are your basement, crawlspaces and showers.

 To discover potential areas for mold growth, first begin by inspecting your home for any excess moisture or leaks, particularly in the three common areas: (wet basements, crawlspace, and showers).
 If leaks are found, consulting a professional like STOP Restoration is a smart decision to determine whether you have a black mold.

 Once any black mold issues are resolved, you can ward off further issues by placing a dehumidifier in the susceptible areas to slow down and prevent the return of the black mold.